CaballoMa/CaballoMa.github.io/_portfolio/minecraft.md

 ### Muti-Thread

 I implemented a multi-threaded chunked rendering.
 First, I locate the player's zone by the current player position, then I compare the player's zone in the previous frame with the zone in this frame to find the chunks that do not need to be rendered, and destroy the vbo data of these chunks.
 After that, I decide if I need to create chunks for this zone by determining if the zone was created before, and then store these chunks in the newChunkMap if required.
 By iterating through the newChunkMap, I create a blockTypeWorker for each new chunk and create an additional thread to initialize the block data in the chunk.
 After initializing the chunk, store it in the blockTypeMap.
 Iterate through the blockTypeMap, creating a VBOWorker for each chunk and creating an extra thread to initialize the chunk's VBO data.
 Finally, after loading the VBO data, the chunk binds the VBO data to the GPU uniformly.
 In addition, a thread mutex is needed for each Map operation.

-The implementation of this part can be optimized and improved: In blocktypeworker, each time before initializing the block data of a chunk, you can determine whether the chunk needs to be rendered in the current frame.If the chunk does not need to be rendered, the chunk should be skipped.
-In VBOworker, it is also necessary to determine whether the chunk needs to be rendered in the current frame and do the same.
-The premise is to determine directly which chunks need to be rendered based on the player's location and store those chunks in the container. (my approach is to render chunks by determining the zone)

 ### Shadow Mapping